ibm-cloud-docs/appid/profiles.md

-If you need to work with an API, check out the following image and corresponding informaiton to see how the information is pulled.
+If you need to work with an API, check out the following image and corresponding information to see how the information is pulled.

 ![{{site.data.keyword.appid_short_notm}} user profile endpoint options](images/user-profile-endpoints.png){: caption="Figure 2.
 Endpoint options that can be used to access user information" caption-side="bottom"}